automata-network/docs/docs/1rpc/introduction.md

 ### Limitations

-* Rate limit for the free-tier service: 20,000 requests per day.
+* Rate limit for 1RPC: 20,000 requests per day

-It will reset the usage quota in the next day (00:00 UTC).
-If it reaches the limitation, it will return a rate limit error with error code -32001.
+Usage quota will reset in the following day (00:00 UTC).
+An error code -32001 will be displayed once rate limit is reached.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32001, "message": "Exceeded the quota usage"}, "id": 1}
 ```

-* Request content size: 2MB at most.
+* Request content size: 2 Megabytes (MB)

-If it reaches the limitation, it will return an error with error code -32600.
+An error code -32600 will be displayed once request limit is reached.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32600, "message": "JSON RPC Request is too large"}, "id": 1}
 ```

-* Response content size: 2MB at most.
+* Response content size: 2 Megabytes (MB)

-If it reaches the limitation, it will return an error with error code -32000.
-If you're trying to call eth_getLogs method and it may produce a larger response, we suggest to refine the request like reducing the block range.
+An error code -32600 will be displayed once response limit is reached.
+Trying to call eth_getLogs method might increase the content size, which can be brought down by refining the request, such as reducing the block range.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32000, "message": "response size should not greater than 2097152 bytes"}, "id": 1}